Jagged Edge (film): Plot

 Another note arrives at her office saying, "He is innocent.
 Santa Cruz.
 January 21, 1984.
 Ask Julie Jensen."
 Barnes calls Jensen to testify that she was attacked in the same manner as Page Forrester.
 All the details match, but she says her attacker seemed to stop himself from killing her.
 As Krasny objects that the attack on Jensen is unrelated to the one on Forrester, he lets slip that his office had investigated the attack and not revealed it in discovery.
 In chambers, the judge threatens to have Krasny disbarred.
 Krasny insists that Forrester planned Page's murder for 18 months, he attacked Jensen to create an alibi for himself, and he is the writer of the anonymous letters.

 The judge forbids Krasny from presenting his theory to the jury and Forrester is found not guilty.
 Barnes announces to the media that she left the district attorney's office when Krasny suppressed evidence that proved Henry Styles was innocent.
 Krasny walks off in disgust.

 Barnes goes to Forrester's house to celebrate, and they sleep together again.
 After waking the next afternoon, she discovers, in a closet, a 1942 Corona typewriter matching the analysis of the anonymous notes.
 She takes it and flees.

 When Forrester calls, she tells him she found the typewriter.
 Forrester insists on coming over.
 Barnes calls Ransom, on the brink of telling him that Forrester is the killer, but instead hangs up.
-A masked figure breaks in and confronts her in her bedroom.
+A masked figure with a knife breaks in and confronts her in her bedroom.
 As he starts to attack, Barnes throws back the covers to reveal a handgun.
 She shoots him several times until he falls to the floor.
 Ransom comes in and unmasks the attacker: Forrester.